Gare de Lyon rail accident: Investigation

 Even with only one-eighth of the required braking power, there were still opportunities to stop or slow the train.
 First, there was one more station (Maisons-Alfort), before Gare de Lyon, which would have given the driver plenty of time to slow down or stop the train.
 However, to avoid throwing other trains at the Gare De Lyon station off schedule, the controllers ordered the driver to pass through Maisons-Alfort and proceed directly to Gare de Lyon.
-Second, the train was equipped with an additional electric brake, but according to Saulin, drivers usually disliked the electric brake because it was unreliable and had a strong tendency to wear down the brake pads.
-In any case, Saulin completely forgot about it as a result of his panic.
+Second, the train was equipped with an additional electric (dynamic) braking system, but according to Saulin, drivers avoided using the dynamic brakes because they were unreliable and had a tendency to skid the wheels when used in conjunction with the air brakes.
+In any case, Saulin probably had completely forgotten about it as a result of his panic.

 Even at this stage, there were still two more opportunities to get the train to stop.
 Driver Saulin messaged a warning and activated an emergency alarm to signal that his train was in trouble, but he neglected to identify himself or his position to the controllers, and left his cab before anyone could call him back.
-The controllers knew that the runaway train was one of four trains due to arrive at the station, and they attempted to message all of them to narrow down the possibilities and divert the runaway to an empty stretch of track.
+The controllers knew that the runaway train was one of four trains due to arrive at the station, and they attempted to message all of them to narrow down the possibilities.
+If they could rule out which trains were not in trouble, they would have been able to identify the train that was in trouble, and get it diverted to Platform 1.
 However, when Saulin pushed the emergency alarm, it forced all trains on the network to stop wherever they were and wait for instructions.
 A resulting stream of calls from waylaid drivers inquiring about the stoppage clogged the communication lines between the control room and the trains.
 As a result, the controllers were never able to identify the runaway train.

-Finally, the signalers had also pre-programmed the tracks so that the runaway train would be diverted into Platform 1, which was empty, instead of Platform 2 where the delayed train was.
+Finally, the signallers had also pre-programmed the tracks so that the runaway train would be diverted into Platform 1, which was empty, instead of Platform 2 where the delayed train was.
 Crashing into an empty platform might have wrecked the train, but with the passengers evacuated into the eighth carriage, casualties would have been avoided.
-But when Daniel Saulin activated the alarm, the signalers had to turn all signals to red in a process called the "General Closure procedure".
-However, in order to give the signalers full manual control of the system, this procedure disabled all pre-programming of tracks and allowed the runaway train to go into Platform 2 instead of Platform 1.
+But when Daniel Saulin activated the alarm, the signallers had to turn all signals to red in a process called the "General Closure procedure".
+This stopped all trains along the lines heading in and out of Gare de Lyon.
+However, in order to give the signallers full manual control of the entire network, this procedure disabled all pre-programming of routes and allowed the runaway train to go into Platform 2 instead of Platform 1.
 At this point, the collision was unavoidable.